-Cerebral palsy is one of the most common disorders in the United States, affecting around 500,000 people.
+Cerebral palsy is one of the most common disorders in the United States.
+Each year, between 8,000 and 10,000 people are diagnosed with cerebral palsy.
+That accounts for around 800,000 people currently suffering from the disorder.
 Cerebral palsy is also a quite intricate disorder, with various types and a myriad of signs and symptoms, ranging from mild to severe.
 Although it’s a common disorder, parents, understandably, don’t want their children to develop cerebral palsy.
 If your child already has cerebral palsy or you suspect they may, it’s important to understand what the disorder is, what causes it, the signs to look for, and ultimately, the best treatment options.

 What is Cerebral Palsy?